 You, as their potential client, should therefore seek initial reassurances for a return on your investment.
 If you’re paying a monthly fee for the management of your account, you need to be sure that your chosen vendor will use your grant to provide what you consider to be an acceptable fiscal return – be that through donationor legacy value, a membership increase, or some other metric.
 Any PPC agency worth its salt should be able to clearly demonstrate, track and deliver this!
 Furthermore, they should be able to provide you with monthly reports detailing their progress.

 Finally, it of course helps if your chosen vendor has a solid background and experience with not-for-profits.
 After all, given the nature of the whole Google Grants in-kind initiative, you’d want to at least know that they know how to communicate and successfully instil a conviction and final action from those wanting to potentially associate themselves with your charity, membership or nonprofit.

-Pay Per Click (PPC) advertising and Google Grants are both covered in more detail in our latest NetXtra Insights podcast - Podcast No. 3 - Pay Per Click Marketing and Google Grants, and is available to download from our NetXtra Insights podcasts page, the Apple iTunes Store and Stitcher.
+Pay Per Click (PPC) advertising and Google Grants are both covered in more detail in our latest NetXtra Insights podcast - Podcast No. 3 - Pay Per Click Marketing and Google Grants, and is available to download from the Apple iTunes Store and Stitcher.

 If you'd like to find out more about how NetXtra can help your organisation with its digital strategy, why not call us on 01787 319393, or send us a message via our Contact page.